 Other ginseng contraindications have virtually no contraindications

-There is a superstition that ginseng should not be taken at high pressure.
-This superstition is totally false.
-Ginseng in hypertension is not contraindicated; on the contrary, it is very appropriate ( Han1998erg , Sung2000erg , Jovanovski2014erk ).
+There is a superstition that ginseng should not be taken at a higher pressure.
+This superstition is completely false.
+Ginseng in hypertension is not contraindicated, on the contrary, it is very appropriate ( Han1998erg , Sung2000erg , Jovanovski2014erk ).
 Ginseng is also excellent for elderly people and people suffering from civilization diseases: atherosclerosis , diabetes , allergies and autoimmune diseases .
 Ginseng has beneficial effects especially in cardia ( Jia2012cgm ).

 Ginseng has virtually no side effects

 Ginseng is an almost perfect adaptogen and as such has virtually no side effects .
 However, since some people can not imagine a cure without undesirable effects, ginseng is thinking about it.
-Thus, we will find that the adverse effects of ginseng include increased blood pressure, nervousness, insomnia, skin rash and diarrhea, which were found in the article Siegel1979gas in JAMA magazine 1979 and Chen1981eas in Journal of Traditional Chinese Medicine For TCM ") collectively called ginseng abuse syndrome - ginseng overdose syndrome.
+Thus, we find that the adverse effects of ginseng include increased blood pressure, nervousness, insomnia, skin rash, and diarrhea that were found in the article Siegel1979gas in JAMA magazine 1979 and Chen1981eas in Journal of Traditional Chinese Medicine for TCM ") collectively called ginseng abuse syndrome - ginseng overdose syndrome.
 The 1979 article was based on a questionnaire that filled 133 patients with a history of ginseng use.
 There are no experimental studies to confirm these ginseng side effects.
-Instead, there are reports of individual patients whose health worsened at the time they took ginseng ( Paik2015rcp ).
+Instead there are reports of individual patients whose health condition worsened at the time they took ginseng ( Paik2015rcp ).
 Of course, these cases do not prove, because even those who use adaptogens sometimes get worse.
-However, the EU has used the "ginseng overdose syndrome" to introduce a maximum dose of 2 g / day of ginseng, which is sometimes inadequate.
+However, the EU used the "ginseng overdose syndrome" to introduce a maximum dose of 2 g / day of ginseng, which is sometimes inadequate.

 Ginseng practically does not have drug interactions

 Ginseng is harmless and practically does not have a toxic dose.
 Experimental studies have concluded that ginseng drug interactions are virtually non-existent ( Ramanathan2016pdi ).
 But the ginseng drug interactions are still circulating around the world.
-In my opinion, it is spreading to those who want to challenge this ancient drug as part of a wider anti-propaganda propaganda.
-When I look at the blatant article of Messina2006hsf , published in a major medical magazine and 100% based on speculation, or a Miller1998hms article, no word other than anti-propaganda propaganda impresses me (see also Fughberman1999hms ).
+In my opinion, those who want to challenge this ancient drug as part of a broader anti-propaganda propaganda are spreading.
+When I look at the unfortunate article of Messina2006hsf , published in a major medical magazine and 100% based on speculation, or a Miller1998hms article, no word other than anti-propaganda propaganda impresses me (see also Fughberman1999hms ).
 From a commercial point of view, ginseng competes with Paracelsus drugs , while it is non-toxic and adaptive .
-On the lists of fictional ginseng interactions, warfarin and anticoagulants in general, hypertension drugs, diuretics, digoxin, steroids and estrogens, insulin and antidiabetic agents and psychopharmaceuticals (phenelzine and other monoamine oxidase blockers) appear.
+On the lists of fictitious ginseng interactions, warfarin and anticoagulants in general, hypertensive drugs, diuretics, digoxin, steroids and estrogens, insulin and antidiabetic agents and psychopharmaceuticals (phenelzine and other monoamine oxidase blockers) appear.

 - Anticoagulants : Frequently mentioned ginseng interaction with warfarin does not exist ( Zhu1999pig , Vaes2000iww , Lee2010ibw ).

 - Amlodipine and other anti-hypertensive drugs : Interaction of ginseng with amlodipine does not exist ( Ryu2014npi ).
-Even with other drugs against hypertension, there is no interaction with ginseng, which should be worth mentioning ( Ramanathan2016pdi ).
+Even with other drugs against hypertension, there is no interaction with ginseng that should be mentioned ( Ramanathan2016pdi ).
 Again, ginseng itself has an effect against hypertension confirmed in animals ( Chow1976psc , Jeon2000ekr ) and human patients ( Han1998erg , Sung2000erg , Jovanovski2014erk ).
 More specifically, the effect of ginseng on blood pressure is adaptive and stabilizing.

 - Digoxin: Interaction of ginseng with digoxin does not exist ( Ramanathan2016pdi ).
 This interaction refers to the Chen2012him and Shi2012diw reports , but its experimental evidence does not exist.
 As in previous cases, ginseng alone is a beneficial drug in cardiac patients.

 - Insulin and antidiabetic medicines : Ginseng interactions with antidiabetic medicines have not been reported ( Ramanathan 2016pdi ).
-Ginseng actually slightly reduces blood sugar in diabetics, because it is one of the most effective anti-diabetic agents.
+Ginseng actually lowers blood sugar levels in diabetics, because it is one of the most effective anti-diabetic agents.

 Ginseng is harmless and safe

 Ginseng does not have a toxic dose.
 It can be consumed as if it were a normal food.
 It can also be used as a vegetable soup.
 Even in doses of tens of grams, ginseng is harmless ( Coon2002pgs , Kitts2000esg , Seely2008sep ).
-The purified panaxoside toxic dose has, but is extremely high ( Kaku1975css ).
+The purified panaxosides have a toxic dose but are extremely high ( Kaku1975css ).

-Until recently, anyone who claimed ginseng was completely ineffective was basically a placebo.
+Until recently, anyone claimed that ginseng is completely ineffective, that it is basically placebo.
 Today, when its effectiveness is scientifically indisputable, it would be a mistake to let go of lists of fictional interactions and side effects.
 Compared to Paracelsus , ginseng is extremely safe .